cis-famu/design-project-blue/milestone-1.md

     <tr rowspan="2">
         <td colspan="5" >
             <ul>
-                <li><strong>Budget Constraint:</strong> The project is constrained by a predetermined budget of $500,000, which must not be exceeded during the entire project lifecycle.</li>
+                <li><strong>Budget Constraint:</strong> The project is constrained by the ability to invest in necessary tools, technologies, or personnel, potentially impacting the scope or quality of deliverables</li>
-                <li><strong>Time Constraint:</strong> The project must be completed within the stipulated timeline, with a hard end date of 03/15/2024.
-Any delays could have significant adverse effects on project success.</li>
+                <li><strong>Time Constraint:</strong> The project must be completed within a tight schedule, which may limit project's flexibility in terms of planning, development, and testing phases.</li>
-                <li><strong>Resource Constraint:</strong> The project team is limited to a maximum of 10 full-time staff members due to resource availability and budget constraints.</li>
+                <li><strong>Resource Constraint:</strong> The project team has limited personnel, hardware, software, or infrastructure.</li>
             </ul>
         </td>
     </tr>